usbesk/006/docs/about.md

-# About My New Software
+# 快猫 About My New Software

 At My New Software, we are committed to delivering the best software solutions for our customers.